 My father sat on our side crossing his arms.
 “At least you had the forethought to send a carriage without a family crest.”

 “Of course, I personally witnessed your temperament last time.”
 Raviel sat opposite of us, her back against the driver’s seat.
-The seats may be a little small for two adults and sitting together, yet this was the best configuration we decided.
+The seats may be a little small for a whole family with two adults and a child to be sitting together, yet we decided this was the best seating-configuration.

 Duke Nikodemus, my grandfather, had sent Raviel to pick us up at the magic gate station.
 Her hair had grown a bit longer, it now reached to her shoulders.
-She had exchanged her usual bow and pants for a simple but elegant dress.
+She had exchanged her usual bow and pants for a simple but elegant shirt and skirt.
 It flowed softly downwards only stopping once it reached her ankles.
-Hadn’t it been for the colors, I would have thought she wore one of those maid outfits.
+Hadn’t it been for the length, she would have looked like one of those office-ladies with the pencil skirts.

-No one said anything in the carriage, only sounds of the wooden wheels hitting the cobblestone entertained our whole way to our destination.
-We were going to finally meet the patriarch, Garius Nikodemus.
+No one said anything in the carriage.
+Only sounds of the wooden wheels hitting the cobblestone entertained our whole way to our destination.
+I was going to finally meet the patriarch, Garius Nikodemus.
 My mothers hand trembled as she continued to stroke my back.

 We crossed a large gate where a guard confirmed Raviel’s identity, giving her a little bow.
 Behind the gate stood a paved path sandwiched by two large swathes of bushes and trees.
 A gazebo could be seen on the right side.